joncrain/joncrain.github.io/about.md

 ## Coaching

-I have coached at Mount Pleasant High School for the past nine years.
-I started out assisting, but quickly became the JV head coach where I worked with the boys program for eight seasons and the girls program for five.
-In 2015, I stepped into the head coaching position for the boys varsity team.
+I have coached in the soccer program at Mount Pleasant High School for the past nine years.
+I started out as an assistant, but quickly became the junior varsity head coach where I worked with the boys program for eight seasons and the girls program for five.
+In 2015, I stepped into the head coaching role for the boys varsity team.

 Coaching gives me the opportunity to stretch my life in areas that I may not naturally look to grow.
 In my day job I sit at a computer for nearly 8 hours a day.
 Coaching